 The Board of IC ETHICS manages the committee’s objectives and reports to the governing bodies of ICOM.
 The Board is elected for a period of three years.

-Current Board (2023-2025)
+Current Board (2025-2028)

 Dr. Lina G. Tahan, Chair

-Dr. Lidija Nikočević, Vice Chair
+Dr. Chunni Chiu, Vice Chair

-Andrea Kieskamp, Secretary
+Andrea Kieskamp, Treasurer

 Andrea Kieskamp works as an independent exhibition manager, concept developer, educator and researcher for museums and archives in the Netherlands.
 She graduated in historical literature of the Netherlands (cum laude) at the University of Amsterdam.
 As a board member of ICOM Netherlands (2007-2013) she produced the book Sense and Sensitivity.
-The Dutch and
+The Dutch and Delicate Heritage Issues.
+From 2015-2017 she was secretary of the Code of Ethics Committee for Museums at the Museums Association.
+In 2022 she became president of Blue Shield Netherlands.
+Andrea is supervising fourth-year students at the Reinwardt Academy (bachelor Cultural Heritage), part of the Amsterdam University of the Arts.
+This fall her book on the protection of museums, archives, libraries and monuments in the Netherlands in the Second World War (the Art Protection Inspectorate 1939-1946) will be published, with contributions from the

 Dr. Lucia Patrizio Gunning, Board Member